top of page

 Class Leveling

-This year Blues Muse will have 4 hours of leveled class in two blocks, one Saturday afternoon and a second Sunday morning.
-All other class blocks will be All Levels besides a select few with pre-requisites.
+This year Blues Muse will have 4 hours of leveled classes two hour -long classes on Saturday afternoon and a two-hour long Sunday morning block.
+Other class blocks will have All Levels classes, though there will be idiom focused classes with pre-requisites or a Bring Your Own Partner class structure.

 Our level descriptions are below.
 We encourage you to look through them and self-select your desired level before registering.
-If you self-identify with levels 1, 2, or 3 you do not have to audition and we will have a class on Self-Assessment at the same time as auditions for you to develop vocabulary around your dance and have a clearer idea of what you might want to work on over the weekend.
-If you self-identify as level 3 we will have two tracks, one focused on building Close Embrace skills and one focused on Stretch and Compression skills so you should consider which track you think you'd like to take.
+If you self-identify with levels 1, 2, or 3 you do not have to audition and we will have a class on Self-Assessment at the same time as auditions for you to develop vocabulary and have a clearer idea of what you might want to work on over the weekend.
+If you self-identify as level 3 we will have two tracks, either on building close embrace skills or stretch and compression skills.
 If you self-identify as level 4 or 5 you must attend auditions first thing on Saturday morning.
-If you choose not to audition, you can choose between the level 1, 2, or 3 tracks during levelled class periods.
+If you audition and do not place in either level 4 or level 5 instructors may leave a note to help direct you into the track that they believe will be the most useful for you on your dance journey.
+If you do not audition, you can choose between the level 1, 2, or 3 tracks during leveled class periods.

 Level 1